What is an Escrow?

 When performing an online transaction, there is little transparency on who we are dealing with.
 For this reason, there are licensed online third parties who offer internet escrow services to safeguard both the buyer and seller.
-Terms are agreed upon and submitted to the third-party, which include: the purchase amount, time for goods to arrive, allowable return period.
-Once all the terms are met, and it is agreed by both parties, the online escrow provider finalizes the transaction by transferring funds to the seller.
+Terms are agreed upon and submitted to the third party, which include the purchase amount, time for goods to arrive, and allowable return period.
+Once all the terms are met, and this is agreed upon by both parties, the online escrow provider finalizes the transaction by transferring funds to the seller.

 Whenever there are disagreements, a dispute resolution protocol takes effect to ensure the fairness of the transaction.
 It will decide who will keep the money for the transaction.
 With the rise of cybercrime, bogus online services have increased.
 One must be careful and make sure that the service provider is trustworthy and not someone with malicious intent.

-Escrow is commonly used in real estate purchase.
-This will safeguard the buyer, who will be able to check if the property being purchased is of the standard that was advertised, and that there is not a malicious attempt of the seller to scam him.
-Without this service, the buyer is taking significant risk in that there is little to stop a seller from cashing the cheque immediately without the buyer knowing whether or not all concerns regarding the transaction have been addressed.
+Escrow is commonly used in real estate purchases.
+This safeguards the buyer, who will be able to check if the property being purchased is of the standard that was advertised, and that there is not a malicious attempt of the seller to scam him.
+Without this service, the buyer is taking a significant risk, in that there is little to stop a seller from cashing the check immediately without the buyer knowing whether or not all concerns regarding the transaction have been addressed.

-The buyer of the property transfer funds to an escrow provider.
+The buyer of the property transfers funds to an escrow provider.
 If all the requirements and terms of the transaction are met, then the funds shall be further transferred to the seller of the property.
-If not, then either partial funds are transferred to the seller, or they all return to the buyer.
+If not, then either partial funds are transferred to the seller, or they are all returned to the buyer.

 Mergers and Acquisitions

-Escrow accounts are used in mergers and acquisitions (M&A) to decrease risk in transactions by holding a percentage value of the deal.
+Escrow accounts are also used in mergers and acquisitions (M&A), to decrease risk in transactions by holding a percentage value of the deal.
 This allows the buyer to make claims against the seller and retrieve the funds if the seller does not meet certain terms of the agreement.

-M&A use a mechanism that is known as holdback escrow, where a portion of the purchase price is put in a third-party account to serve as security for the buyer.
-This is used for both for asset and stock transactions.
+M&A uses a mechanism that is known as holdback escrow, where a portion of the purchase price is put in a third-party account to serve as security for the buyer.
+This is used for both asset and stock sales.

 The benefits of a holdback escrow are twofold: